SeifHesham2/Multi-Tier-Web-Application/README.md

 # Multi-Tier Web Application CI/CD Pipeline with Jenkins, Docker, Kubernetes, and ArgoCD

-This repository contains an automated CI/CD pipeline for a Multi-Tier Web Application application.
+This repository contains an automated CI/CD pipeline for a Multi-Tier Web Application.
 The pipeline leverages Jenkins, Docker, Kubernetes, and ArgoCD to automate the build, test, security scan, and deployment process from code commit to production.

 ![Workflow](Photos/Workflow.jpg)